Black Spots on Pothos Leaves? (5 Causes and Solutions)

 To use neem oil, simply mix it with water and spray it on the affected areas of the plant.

-3. Bacterial Infection
+3. Bacterial Infections

-Bacterial diseases are often spread by contaminated water or tools, and they can quickly kill a pothos plant if left untreated.
+Bacterial diseases are often spread by contaminated water or tools, and they can quickly kill a plant if left untreated.

 The most common bacterial diseases that affect pothos plants are bacterial leaf spot and bacterial blight.